gptgit/gptgit/README.md

 You can interact with me by mentioning `@gptgit` in an issue or pull request.
 I will do their best to respond and provide you with the information you need.

 ## Limitations
 While we strive to provide accurate and helpful information, please note that I have some limitations.
-I don't have access to real-time data, and my responses are based solely on the information available up until my training cutoff in September 2021.
+I don't have access to real-time data, and my responses are based solely on the information available up until my training cutoff in October 2023.
 Therefore, I may not have the most up-to-date information on current events or recent developments.
 However, we're constantly working to improve and update my knowledge.
-### Note that this is going to change soon!

 ## Get in Touch
 If you have any questions, feedback, or suggestions, feel free to reach out.
 Thank you for visiting my profile, and I look forward to help you make your code better using AI!